sean-seowon-yi/mtf-aware-deblurring/README.md

 > **PyTorch note**: the ADAM+TinyDenoiser baseline depends on PyTorch (`torch>=2.2`).
 The CPU wheel installs via `requirements.txt`; install the CUDA build from [pytorch.org](https://pytorch.org/get-started/locally/) if you want GPU acceleration.

 All outputs default to `src/mtf_aware_deblurring/forward_model_outputs/`; override via `--output-dir` when needed.

+## Device & GPU Support

+Every plug-and-play baseline accepts `--denoiser-device` (and, for diffusion, `--diffusion-device`) with one of:

+- `cpu` – portable runs with no GPU.
+- `cuda` – NVIDIA GPUs using the standard CUDA PyTorch wheels.
+- `dml` – Windows/DirectML backend for AMD GPUs (`pip install torch-directml -f https://aka.ms/torch-directml`), or ROCm wheels on Linux.

+Tips:
+- Keep GPU-specific installs in their own conda/venv environments (e.g., `conda create -n amd python=3.10` then install `torch-directml` plus project deps).
+- Verify the backend with `python -c "import torch, torch_directml; print(torch.__version__); print(torch_directml.device())"`.
+- Training scripts accept the same device flag, so the checkpoints you generate for NVIDIA (CUDA) or AMD (DirectML/ROCm) can be re-used directly by the CLI.

 ---